henrydm/OpenGL-Viewer/README.md

 You can move the "camera" by pressing the following keys:

-* BckSpace: Switch betwen Translation and rotation Mode.
+* BckSp: Switch betwen Translation and rotation Mode.
 * P       : Switch between prespective and orthogonal projections.
 * W       : Translate/Rotate Up.
 * S       : Translate/Rotate Down.